Lower Bounding Ground-State Energies of Local Hamiltonians Through the Renormalization Group: Conclusion

 \section{Conclusion}

-In this paper, we have introduced a general method for obtaining rigorous lower bounds for a wide range of minimization problems in a quantum many-body setting.
-As a prime application, we demonstrated how our method can be applied to obtain rigorous lower bounds to the ground state energy of quantum spin systems.
+In this paper, we have introduced a general method to obtain rigorous lower bounds for a wide range of minimization problems in a quantum many-body setting.
+As a prime application, we demonstrated how our method can be applied to lower bound the ground state energy of quantum spin systems.
 At the same time, the method lends itself to a wide range of other optimization problems with a similar structure, such as the certification of entanglement and non-locality in quantum information theory.
 The method achieves this by providing a systematic and customizable way to obtain outer approximations to the set of physical quantum correlations; it is thus suggestive that it can also provide new ideas on how to relax other numerical methods based on positivity constraints, such as reduced-density-matrix theory or various bootstrap techniques.

 The key idea of our method is to relax the convex set of few-body density matrices or other correlations which are physical---that is, compatible with a global quantum state---in two steps.
 In a first step, the global compatibility constraint is decomposed into a hierarchy of constraints between increasingly complex objects.
 A first relaxation can then be obtained by truncating the hierarchy at a finite level $n$.
 Approaches of this kind have been pursued previously in various settings; however, they suffer from the exponential growth of the involved objects, which severely limits the level of the hierarchy that one can reach.